PavlidisLab/rdp/docs/customization.md

 rdp.ontologies.{ontologyName}.terms.{termName}.definition
 ```

+If your ontology/category is based on a [PURL](https://obofoundry.org/principles/fp-003-uris.html) source, its name will
+be rendered un uppercase.
+For example, "uberon" from http://purl.obolibrary.org/obo/uberon.obo will be displayed as
+"UBERON".
+You may override this by setting a custom title as described above.

 Note that we provide defaults for Reactome in the JAR package, so you must use custom messages for overriding those
 values.
 A warning will be displayed in the admin section if this is the case.